-Referring to Indigenous and non-Indigenous people as 'us' and 'them' can be divisive.
+Referring to First Nations people and non-Indigenous people as 'us' and 'them' can be divisive.
 It can create a split mentality and impede efforts to create a sense of unity/togetherness/solidarity.
-Using the term 'them' or 'they to refer to each other can also objectify the people you're referring to and lends itself to generalised statements.
+Using the term 'them' or 'they' to refer to each other can also objectify the people you're referring to and lends itself to generalised statements.

-- Avoid 'us' and 'them' language, regardless of whether the 'us' refers to Indigenous or non-Indigenous people. - Never refer to Indigenous people as 'they', 'them, 'those people' or 'you people' as it's divisive and objectifying.
+- Avoid 'us' and 'them' language, regardless of whether the 'us' refers to First Nations people or non-Indigenous people. - Never refer to First Nations people as 'they', 'them, 'those people' or 'you people' as it's divisive and objectifying.

-- $\mathbf{x} = \text{It's important to involve them in policy making decisions.}$ - J = It's important to involve members of the Indigenous community in policy making decisions. - \mathbf{x} = We're inviting those people to attend the meeting - $\sqrt{\ }$ = We're inviting members of the Indigenous community to attend the meeting - \mathbf{x} = if you people need... - $\sqrt{\ }$ = If members of your community need...
+- $\mathbf{x} = \text{It's important to involve them in policy making decisions.}$ - $\sqrt{\ }$ = It's important to involve members of First Nations communities in policy making decisions. - \mathbf{x} = We're inviting those people to attend the meeting. - $\sqrt{\ }$ = We're inviting members of First Nations communities to attend the meeting. - \mathbf{x} = if you people need... - $\sqrt{\ }$ = If members of your community need...

-Part-Aboriginal/Indigenous, mixed blood, full-blood, half-caste, quarter-caste
+Part-Aboriginal, mixed blood, full-blood, half-caste, quarter-caste

-Referring to someone as part/half/a percentage Aboriginal/Indigenous can be offensive.
-For many Indigenous people, being Indigenous is about more than just a bloodline - it's about that person's entire sense of self and the way they understand and experience the world.
-For many Indigenous people, culture and connection to Country is so fundamental to identity that to imply it's just 'part' of that person's identity undermines its significance.
+Referring to someone as part/half/a percentage Aboriginal can be offensive.
+For many First Nations people, being Aboriginal or Torres Strait Islander is about more than just a bloodline - it's about that person's entire sense of self and the way they understand and experience the world.
+For many First Nations people, culture and connection to Country is so fundamental to identity that to imply it's just 'part' of that person's identity undermines its significance.
 It's important to respect how people choose to define themselves.

-- Never quantify to what degree a person is Indigenous based on their bloodline or skin colour. - · Where possible, specify what nation a person identifies with.
+- Never quantify the degree to which a person identifies as First Nations based on their bloodline or skin colour. - · Where possible, specify what nation a person identifies with.

-- $\mathbf{x} = \text{She's part-Indigenous.}$ - x = He's a full-blood Ngarrindjeri man. - $\sqrt{\ }$ = She identifies as an Indigenous person. - √ = He's a Ngarrindjeri man.
+- $\mathbf{x} = \text{She's part-Indigenous.}$ - x = He's a full-blood Ngarrindjeri man. - $\sqrt{\ }$ = Karlie identifies as a First Nations person. - √ = Ron's a Ngarrindjeri man.